 “The day couldn’t have gone any better and it was great to see so many local people not only taking part but lining the route to cheer runners on.
-Every runner who has trained for this event and crossed that start line has helped our hospices to continue caring for local adults, children and families when they need it most, and with their help we are well on our way to our £100,000 fundraising target.”
+Every runner who has trained for this event and crossed that start line has helped our hospices to continue caring for local adults, young people, children and families when they need it most, and with their help we are well on our way to our £100,000 fundraising target.”

 “This event wouldn’t have been possible without the support of so many local people and organisations.
 We’d like to thank all the volunteers including Shoebury Army Cadets who helped marshal the route, water stations and handing out medals, Southend Police, Runners Edge and Chris Phillips from the Echo for being our MC, also Thorpe Bay Marine, Roslin Hotel and Shorehouse Pub for hosting our water stations.
 A big thank you to our sponsors The Underfloor Heating Store and 3K Fun Run sponsors Flyers Southend.